Ron Brierley child abuse case: Disgraced millionaire surrenders knighthood - NZ Herald

 Officials wrote to Brierley on April 6, telling him he had 30 days to provide any information that he considered relevant before the Prime Minister made her decision.

-"But I'm very clear, had he had not done so it would have been removed."
+"But I'm very clear - had he [not] done so it would have been removed."

-Last month, in an Australian court, Brierley pleaded guilty to three charges of possessing child sexual abuse material.

 His barrister admitted he possessed "some images" but the exact figure is "in dispute".